AdobeDocs/target.it-IT/help/c-implementing-target/c-implementing-target-for-client-side-web/upgrading-from-atjs-1x-to-atjs-20.md

    Oppure

-   Manually download at.js 2.x using the Target UI and deploy it using the [method of your choice](/help/c-implementing-target/c-implementing-target-for-client-side-web/how-to-deployatjs/how-to-deployatjs.md).
+   Scarica manualmente in. js 2.*x* utilizzando l'interfaccia utente di Target e distribuiscila utilizzando il [metodo desiderato](/help/c-implementing-target/c-implementing-target-for-client-side-web/how-to-deployatjs/how-to-deployatjs.md).

 ## Funzioni at.js disattivate

-In at.js 2.x sono state rimosse diverse funzioni.
+There are several functions that have been deprecated in at.js 2.*x*.

 >[!IMPORTANT]
 >
->Se queste funzioni obsolete sono ancora in uso sul tuo sito quando viene implementato at.js 2.x, verranno visualizzati degli avvisi nella console.
-L’approccio consigliato durante l’aggiornamento consiste nel testare la distribuzione di at.js 2.x in un ambiente di verifica, assicurarsi di controllare tutti gli avvisi registrati nella console e tradurre le funzioni obsolete in nuove funzioni introdotte in at.js 2.x.
+>If these deprecated functions are still used on your site when at.js 2.*x* is deployed, you will see console warnings.
+The recommended approach when upgrading is to test the deployment of at.js 2.*x* in a staging environment and make sure to go through each and every warning that has been logged in the console and translate the deprecated functions to new functions introduced in at.js 2.*x*.

 Di seguito puoi trovare le funzioni obsolete e i loro equivalenti.
 Per un elenco completo delle funzioni, consulta [Funzioni di at.js](/help/c-implementing-target/c-implementing-target-for-client-side-web/cmp-atjs-functions.md).

 >[!NOTE]
->at.js 2.x non nasconde più preventivamente in automatico gli elementi contrassegnati da `mboxDefault`.
+>at.js 2.*x* non precede più automaticamente gli elementi `mboxDefault` contrassegnati.
 I clienti dovranno quindi nasconderli manualmente sul sito o tramite uno strumento di gestione dei tag.

 ### mboxCreate(mbox,params)